 2. Paprikás Csirke (Chicken Paprikash)

-This creamy and flavorful dish highlights Hungary’s love affair with paprika.
+Chicken paprikash is one of the most traditional Hungarian dishes you’ll encounter, and a strong case for why paprika is so central to Hungarian food culture.
 Tender chicken pieces are simmered in a sauce made from onions, bell peppers, paprika, and sour cream, creating a comforting, mildly spicy meal.
-It’s typically served with nokedli, small Hungarian dumplings similar to spaetzle, which soak up the rich, velvety sauce.
+It’s typically served with nokedli, small Hungarian dumplings similar to spaetzle, which soak up the sauce well.

-The History of Paprika in Hungary: Paprika was introduced to Hungary in the 16th century, likely through the Ottoman Turks, who brought chili peppers from the Americas.
-Over time, Hungarian farmers cultivated these peppers in their fertile soil, adapting them to the local climate and transforming them into the iconic spice we know today.
+A note on paprika in Hungary: Paprika was introduced to Hungary in the 16th century, likely through the Ottoman Turks, who brought chili peppers from the Americas.
+Hungarian farmers eventually cultivated these peppers in their fertile soil, adapting them to the local climate and developing the spice into something distinctly their own.
 Hungary is now one of the largest exporters of paprika in the world.

 3. Lángos